sjbiaga/kittens/nat-4-list/README.md

-1. `foldRight` invokes the "recursive" `loop` method wrapped in a `cats.Eval.defer` call-by-name method call, and thus, provided by the `cats.Eval` monad, is _stack safe_; the application of the accumulator binary function upon the current item and the result from the trampolined recursion, is wrapped also in a `cats.Eval.later` call-by-name method call, and, hence, stack safe; these two wrapping methods are used inside a for-comprehension
+1. `foldRight` invokes the "recursive" `loop` method wrapped in a `cats.Eval.defer` call-by-name method call, and thus, provided by the `cats.Eval` monad, is _stack safe_; the application of the accumulator binary function upon the current item and the result from the trampolined recursion, is wrapped also in a `cats.Eval.later` call-by-name method call, and, hence, stack safe; these two wrapping methods are used inside a `for`-comprehension

 1. `toList` prepends the items to the `scala.collection.immutable.List` accumulator using the `scala.collection.immutable.::` operator, and so must start with the rightmost item, which `foldRight` does.